LuezhenYuan/Optimization/README.md

 5. _probabilistically_ decides between moving the system to state s' or staying in state s.
 These probabilities ultimately lead the system to move to states of _lower energy_.[1]
 6. this step is repeated until the system reaches a state that is good enough for the application, or until a given computation budget has been exhausted.[1]

-## Modeling simulated annealing as  arandom walk on a search graph
+## Modeling simulated annealing as a random walk on a search graph
 1. vertices are all possible states, edges are the candidate moves.
 2. The diameter of the search graph must be small.

 ## tiling game
 1. tiling game. the domino game.: as many neighboring sides of tiles of the same color as possible.
 2. exactly solve only for relatively small input size.